Leadership Effectiveness: How to Be a Better Leader

 This isn't the right way.
 It doesn't produce long-lasting results.

-Great leaders actually start somewhere else: They start with an awareness of their strengths.
+Great leaders actually start somewhere else: They start with an awareness, of both themselves (through strengths) and their job (their role and expectations).
 They should begin with a goal in mind, communicate the desired outcomes and then identify where they've had success in the past -- and then consider how they'll use those successes to help them now.

 Self-awareness is key in using your strengths.
 It's hard to use something you're not aware that you have.